Rural history

 In historiography, rural history is a field of study focusing on the history of societies in rural areas.
 At its inception, the field was based on the economic history of agriculture.
 Since the 1980s it has become increasingly influenced by social history and has diverged from the economic and technological focuses of "agricultural history".
-It can be considered a counterpart to urban history.
+It is a counterpart to urban history.

 A number of academic journals and learned societies exist to promote rural history.

 History

 Rural history emerged as a distinct discipline from agricultural history in the 1980s and was inspired by the French Annales school which favoured integrating economic, social and political history.
 Initially focused predominantly on the social history of rural life and later became increasingly interested in cultural history.

 In Europe, the study of rural history is supported by the European Rural History Organisation (ERHO).